xqemu/xqemu.com/docs/networking.md

 ```

 Once that runs and you don’t see any errors you should be able to just run XQEMU with the additional command line option of ` -net nic,model=nvnet -net tap,ifname=tap0,script=no`.

-## Windows

-__Requirements__
-- [OpenVPN TAP Driver](https://openvpn.net/index.php/open-source/downloads.html) (Scroll down to “Tap-Windows”)

-Compared to Linux bridging, this is a little more involved but once it’s set-up you won’t need to mess with it again.
-Install the prerequisites then you’ll need to manually bridge your main adapter and the newly created TAP adapter.
-This is easily done by going to `Network & Sharing Center` then `Change adapter settings`.

-The command line options are very similar to Linux however you’ll need to change the `ifname=tap0` to what ever Windows or yourself had set the name of the new TAP adapter to be.

-` -net nic,model=nvnet -net tap,ifname=”Ethernet 2”,script=no`

-In this example the interface name is `Ethernet 2`.

-!!! note
-    When using the standalone/downloadable version of XQEMU you cannot have a space in the TAP adapter name.